Methods of Achieving CF Patient Leakage Isolation in a Medical Device

-Since the risk of physical harm to a person is greatest when an applied part is in contact with their heart or bloodstream, the limits are considerably lower for power supplies in parts that fall under the Type CF classification.
+Since the risk of physical harm to a person is most significant when an applied part is in contact with their heart or bloodstream, the limits are considerably lower for power supplies in parts that fall under the Type CF classification.
 The benefits of using a CF power supply can be significant if an engineer is looking for a model that meets more stringent requirements.
-Additionally, medical professionals can ensure patient safety by using Type CF devices outfitted with the appropriate CF power supplies.
+Additionally, medical professionals can ensure patient safety using Type CF devices outfitted with the appropriate CF power supplies.

 A power supply must also meet the isolation requirements established by the standard to reduce leakage.
 Those conditions are: